kartpop/react-projects/01-react-essentials/README.md

-Game: Tic-tac-toe

-An app to continue learning React Essentials - State management deep dive, Lifting state up
+An app to learn React Essentials - Components, Props, State management, JSX etc.

 To run locally, clone the repository and navigate to the project root directory.
 Run the following commands in the terminal (assuming npm is installed)